Home » Inca Trail » Classic Inca Trail 4 days to Machu Picchu

 What is the difficulty level of the Inca Trail?

-What is the best time of year to do the Inca Trail?
+When is the best time to hike the Inca Trail?

-How should I prepare for the altitude on the trail?
+How should I prepare for high altitude?

-What kind of accommodations are provided during the trek?
+What accommodations are provided on the trail?

 Is Machu Picchu guided on the final day?